01 / 10

 the Austrian Standard

 Satoshi Nakamoto's whitepaper was published in October 2008, at the height of the financial crisis that the Federal Reserve's decade of artificially low interest rates had produced.
-Whether intentional or coincidental, the timing was precise.
 Bitcoin's genesis block contained an embedded message — a London Times headline: "Chancellor on brink of second bailout for banks."
 The monetary philosophy embedded in Bitcoin's design is not libertarian by accident.
 It is Austrian by architecture.

 The 21 million cap on Bitcoin's supply is the technical implementation of sound money's core requirement: scarcity that cannot be manipulated by any institution.
-Mises's regression theorem holds that sound money must trace its value back to a commodity with use value prior to its role as money — gold's value originated in its physical properties before it became a monetary medium.
-Bitcoin's critics argue it fails this test.
-But as Saifedean Ammous argues in The Bitcoin Standard, the more relevant property is stock-to-flow ratio: the relationship between existing supply and new production.
-Gold has maintained its monetary premium for millennia because its stock-to-flow ratio is among the highest of any commodity — annual mining production is small relative to existing above-ground supply, making debasement through supply expansion slow and limited.
+As Saifedean Ammous argues in The Bitcoin Standard, the more relevant property is stock-to-flow ratio: the relationship between existing supply and new production.
 Bitcoin's halving mechanism creates a stock-to-flow ratio that exceeds gold's after every halving cycle and approaches infinity as the supply cap is approached.
 No committee decides this.
 No crisis overrides it.
 The code enforces it regardless of political pressure.

 The Lightning Network extends Bitcoin's monetary architecture into the payment layer.
-By moving the majority of transactions off the main chain into payment channels that settle periodically, Lightning enables near-instant, near-zero-cost payments at global scale without requiring every transaction to be broadcast to the full network.
+By moving the majority of transactions off the main chain into payment channels that settle periodically, Lightning enables near-instant, near-zero-cost payments at global scale.
 The technical architecture enables a genuinely decentralized payment system: no payment processor, no merchant account, no chargebacks, no KYC for channel usage, no account freezing.
-Value moves between willing parties at the speed of the internet, settled in a currency whose supply is fixed by mathematics rather than policy.
-The gap between Bitcoin's store-of-value use case and its medium-of-exchange use case has narrowed substantially as Lightning adoption has grown.
-El Salvador's Bitcoin legal tender experiment, whatever its political complications, demonstrated that Lightning-based payments function at the retail level in a real economy.

-The Austrian critique of Bitcoin centers on its volatility — the argument that a store of value whose purchasing power fluctuates dramatically cannot function as a unit of account for economic calculation.
-This criticism has less force as Bitcoin's market capitalization grows and its volatility, while still substantial, has trended lower over successive market cycles.
-The deeper response is that Bitcoin's volatility is the price discovery process of a young monetary asset establishing its value relative to existing monetary systems.
-Gold was also volatile in the early phases of its monetary adoption.
-The volatility of Bitcoin relative to the dollar says something about Bitcoin's price discovery process — and something about the dollar's own instability, which is masked by the fact that the dollar is the unit of measurement for its own depreciation.
+The Austrian critique of Bitcoin centers on its volatility — the argument that a store of value whose purchasing power fluctuates dramatically cannot function as a unit of account.
+This criticism has less force as Bitcoin's market capitalization grows and its volatility has trended lower over successive market cycles.
+Bitcoin's volatility is the price discovery process of a young monetary asset establishing its value relative to existing monetary systems.

-The institutional adoption of Bitcoin as a treasury reserve asset — by MicroStrategy, by El Salvador's national treasury, by a growing number of corporations and family offices — represents the first phase of a Gresham's Law inversion that sound money advocates predicted from Bitcoin's earliest days.
-Gresham's Law holds that bad money drives out good: people spend the depreciating currency and hoard the appreciating one.
-As Bitcoin demonstrates superior monetary properties — fixed supply, self-custody, censorship resistance — relative to fiat currency, the rational response is exactly what is being observed: institutions and individuals accumulating Bitcoin as savings and using fiat for current expenditure.
-This dynamic, as Bitcoin adoption broadens, creates structural demand that reinforces the very monetary properties that make it attractive.
+The institutional adoption of Bitcoin as a treasury reserve asset — by MicroStrategy, by El Salvador's national treasury, by a growing number of corporations and family offices — represents the first phase of a Gresham's Law inversion.
+As Bitcoin demonstrates superior monetary properties relative to fiat currency, the rational response is exactly what is being observed: institutions and individuals accumulating Bitcoin as savings and using fiat for current expenditure.

 06 / 10